Please Observe The Following

 Credit Transfer & State Licensing

 - The institution where you completed your transfer course work must be accredited by an agency recognized by the U.S. Department of Education.
+Transcript must be from a state or federally accredited school, with the exception of ITEC schools.

 - You may transfer a maximum of 200 credits with transcripts no older than 5 years.